-The original version of PageRank is subject to Sybil attacks [7].
-However, with Personalised PageRank, an attacker S_0 can only divert, towards the Sybil region, those paths that pass through S_0 itself.
-If the probability that a random walk reaches S_0 is p, then the cumulative value of all one-step paths from S_0 is αp ; for two steps, it is $\alpha^2 p$, and so on.
-Thus, the maximal total rank for the Sybil region amounts to $\sum{i=0}^{\infty} \alpha^i p = \frac{p}{1-\alpha}$.
-The α parameter thus influences the resilience to Sybil attacks: the lower the value of α the better the robustness.
+Note that the original version of PageRank is subject to Sybil attacks4 [5, 3]: in scenarios where new virtual identities can be cheaply created, a malicious node S_0 could create an unlimited number of siblings $S_1, S_2, ...$, add a web of strong (fake) ties between S_0 and its Sybil nodes S_i to the social network, and exploit this setup to gain a disproportionately large trust.
+To defend against this type of attack, trust propagation algorithms should limit the amount of trust gained by any Sybil node S_i by a function of the trust that S0 has 'legitimately' gained.
+Personalised PageRank does exactly so: an attacker S_0 can only divert, towards the Sybil region, those paths that pass through S_0 itself; if the probability that a random walk reaches S_0 is p, then the cumulative value of all one-step paths from S_0 is αp ; for two steps, it is $\alpha^2 p$, and so on.
+Thus, the maximal total rank for the Sybil region amounts to $\sum{i=0}^{\infty} \alpha^{i} p = \frac{p}{1-\alpha}$.
+The α parameter thus influences the resilience to Sybil attacks: the lower the value of α , the better the robustness.
 Low values of α also increase subjectivity, as they reward short paths over long ones, while when α approaches 1 the outcome of the algorithm becomes more and more similar, regardless of the initiator node.
-Finally, the lower the value of α the faster the convergence speed of the algorithm (with $\alpha = 0.5$, more than 99.9% of the overall ranking weight comes from paths of length up to 10).
+Finally, the lower the value of α the faster the convergence speed of the algorithm (with $\alpha =$ 0.5, more than 99.9% of the overall ranking weight comes from paths of length up to 10).
 Note, however, that low values of α may cause honest nodes who are 'socially far-away' not to be considered, thus discarding potentially useful information.
 This may affect the accuracy of our algorithm, with respect to traditional collaborative filtering techniques where the full dataset is considered instead.
 We will analyse optimal choices of α with respect to accuracy vs. robustness in Section 5.